kaspanet/kaspad/README.md

 $ ./test.sh
 $ go install . ./cmd/...
 ```
-`./test.sh` Tests can be skipped, but some things might not run correctly on your system if tests fail.
+`./test.sh` tests can be skipped, but some things might not run correctly on your system if tests fail.

-- kaspad (and utilities) will now be installed in ```$GOPATH/bin```.
+- Kaspad (and utilities) should now be installed in `$GOPATH/bin`.
 If you did
   not already add the bin directory to your system path during Go installation,
-  we recommend you do so now.
+  you are encouraged to do so now.

 ## Getting Started

-kaspad has several configuration options available to tweak how it runs, but all
+Kaspad has several configuration options available to tweak how it runs, but all
-of the basic operations described in the intro section work with zero
+of the basic operations work with zero configuration.
-configuration.

 #### Linux/BSD/POSIX/Source